-Korea, India, Australia, and New Zealand - but not including the United States.33 Russia, in the form of President Putin, attended as an invited observer.
-According to a statement issued after the summit, the purpose of the new grouping is to permit "dialogue on broad strategic, political, and economic issues."34
+Asia.
+China's improved relationships with its regional neighbors are particularly visible.
+On December 14, 2005, China took part in the first East Asia Summit (EAS) - a fledgling grouping of 16 Asian countries, including the ten members of the Association of Southeast Asian Nations (ASEAN), Japan, South Korea, India, Australia, and New Zealand, but excluding the United States.
+Russia's President Putin attended as an invited observer.
+According to a statement issued after the summit, the purpose of the new grouping is to permit "dialogue on broad strategic, political, and economic issues."
+37

-For decades prior to the mid-1990s, Sino-ASEAN relations were characterized by recurring clashes over territorial disputes, diplomatic deadlocks, and deep ASEAN concerns about China's military ambitions and its regional economic competitiveness.35 The 2005 EAS meeting represents the latest step in a trend of growing Sino-ASEAN regional cooperation.
+For decades prior to the mid-1990s, Sino-ASEAN relations were characterized by recurring clashes over territorial disputes, diplomatic deadlocks, and deep ASEAN concerns about China's military ambitions and its regional economic competitiveness.38 The 2005 EAS meeting represents the latest step in a trend of growing Sino-ASEAN regional cooperation.
 In addition to being part of an economic partnership in the ASEAN Plus Three (APT) grouping (including also Japan and South Korea, two U.S. military allies), China signed a free trade agreement with ASEAN in November 2004.
 Under the agreement, beginning July 1, 2005, all parties pledge to start lowering or cancelling tariffs on 7,000 kinds of items, with the goal of reaching full mutual free trade by 2010.
 Within ASEAN, China's relations with Burma are unique, as Beijing has provided Rangoon with substantial military, economic, and infrastructure development assistance.
-According to a reported internal Department of Defense (DOD) document, Beijing is building naval bases in Burma that will give China its only access to the Indian Ocean.36
+According to a reported internal Department of Defense (DOD) document, Beijing is building naval bases in Burma that will give China its only access to the Indian Ocean.39

 Outside the EAS framework, China has also improved its bilateral relationship with India, with which it fought several border wars in the 1960s, and with Central Asia.
 On January 24, 2005, China and India began a "strategic dialogue," discussing terrorism, resource competition, and the U.S. role in Asia.
-During a visit to South Asia in early April 2005, PRC Premier Wen Jiabao alluded to his stop in India (on April 9) as his "most important agenda item" in 2005.37 With the Central Asian countries of the former Soviet Union, China has pursued both economic and security arrangements through the Shanghai Cooperation Organization (SCO), founded in 2001.38 Within the SCO context, China has cooperated on border enforcement, signed pipeline and rail link agreements, and conducted joint military maneuvers.
-China also has negotiated energy deals with Australia, another U.S. regional ally, to supply liquid natural gas to southern China, and is expecting this year the completion of a feasibility study relating to a Sino-Australian free trade agreement.
+During a visit to South Asia in early April 2005, PRC Premier Wen Jiabao alluded to his stop in India (on

-33 First established in 1967, ASEAN in 2005 includes Brunei-Darassalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar (Burma), the Philippines, Singapore, Thailand, and Vietnam.
+36 First established in 1967, ASEAN in 2005 includes Brunei-Darassalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar (Burma), the Philippines, Singapore, Thailand, and Vietnam.
 The United States maintains military alliances with the Philippines and Thailand, and has significant naval and air base arrangements with Singapore.

-34 BBC News (international version), "East Asia stages inaugural summit," December 14, 2005.
+37 BBC News (international version), "East Asia stages inaugural summit," December 14, 2005.

-35 For background, see CRS Report RL31183, China's Maritime Territorial Claims: Implications for U.S. Interests, by Kerry Dumbaugh.
+38 For background, see CRS Report RL31183, China's Maritime Territorial Claims: Implications for U.S. Interests, coordinated by Kerry Dumbaugh.

-36 The internal DOD report was cited by a Washington Times reporter.
+39 The internal DOD report was cited by a Washington Times reporter.
 Gertz, Bill, "China Builds up Strategic Sea Lanes," Washington Times, January 18, 2005.